latolukasz/beeorm-doc/docs/guide/entity_fields.md

 # Entity fields

-Now you know how to create simple Entity that contains only one field `ID`.
-In this section you will learn how to define other fields and how these fields are stored in database.
+You have learned how to create a simple Entity with a single field, ID.
+In this section, we will delve into defining other fields and how they are stored in the database.

-By default, every public entity field (that starts with uppercase letter) is stored in MySQL.
+By default, every public entity field (which starts with an uppercase letter) is stored in MySQL.
+However, you can specify different storage options for your fields if needed.
+It is important to carefully consider the types and names of your fields to ensure proper and efficient storage and retrieval of data.

 ## Integers

-Most go developers use `int` primitive type forgetting go has much more to offer, e.g. `int8, int16`, `uint`, `uint32`.
-BeeORM supports all of them.
+Go offers a variety of integer types such as int8, int16, uint, and uint32, and BeeORM supports all of them.
 ```go{5-6}

 type PersonEntity struct {